gregorias/200-wichtigste-deutsche-Adjektive/README.md

 ## For Developers

+### Development shell

+For development comfort, this project  uses Pipenv to manage dependencies and the dev environment.
+Before each dev session run

+    psh

+to activate a dev subshell.
+The subshell configures shell and python environments for this project.

 ### Unit testing

 Run

-    ./dev/bin/testall
+    testall

-to run this project's unit tests.
+to run this project's static type checker and unit tests.